Quattr Leads AEO, SEO, and Content Rankings on G2 Spring 2026. Read the Press Release →

 What Actually Moves the Needle

 Use AI as an accelerant, not a replacement.
 87% of high-performing SEO teams describe their content as human-created or heavily human-led.
+Only 19% believe AI improves content quality; the primary benefit is speed.

 Inject what AI cannot produce on its own.
 Proprietary data.
 Original research.
 Firsthand experience.
 Contrarian analysis grounded in real outcomes.